 The pump's influence propagates not as a disembodied "force field" but as a cascading sequence of trillions of individual boundary interactions, each one a discrete force transaction lasting an unimaginably brief moment.

 Force is the shove.
-But the shove transfers something.
-That something persists after the force is gone.
-Molecule A was slow, got struck by the blade, and became fast.
-It now carries something it did not carry before — and gives it to B, which gives it to C.
+But the shove transfers something that persists after the force is gone.
+Molecule A was slow, got struck, and became fast.
+It now carries something it did not carry before — and gives it to B, which gives it to C. That something is momentum, already defined as p = mv.
+The felt sense of it: a heavy ball thrown fast stings when caught.
+A bullet has little mass but ferocious velocity.
+Both demand immense force to stop because a large momentum must be destroyed in a very short time.

 Momentum is handed down the cascade like a baton in a relay race.
 The force at each link is fleeting.
 The momentum is the baton that survives.